Damping of Landau levels in neutral graphene at low magnetic fields: A phonon Raman scattering study: Results and analysis

-We proceed to the investigation of a SLG flake, produced by conventional mechanical exfoliation of natural graphene deposited over the $300$~nm SiO$_2$ layer of a Si substrate.
-Figure \ref{SLG}(a) shows the optical image of this sample.
-Figure \ref{SLG}(b) shows the overall Raman spectrum at room temperature with the characteristic $G$ and $2D$ bands and no sign of the defect-activated $D$-band.
-This result indicates absence of a significant level of structural defects such as atomic vacancies or impurities.
-A combined analysis of the peak intensities \cite{Das}, areas \cite{Basko}, positions and linewidths \cite{Das,Pisana} of the $G$- and $2D$- bands extracted from the room-temperature Raman spectrum reveals an electrically neutral graphene within our resolution ($n_0=0 \pm 1 \times 10^{12}$ cm$^{-2}$).
+Figure \ref{SLG}(a) shows the optical image of the S1 single-layer graphene flake.
+Figure \ref{SLG}(b) shows the Raman spectrum at room temperature with the characteristic $G$ and $2D$ bands and no sign of the defect-activated $D$ band.
+This result indicates the absence of structural defects within our sensitivity.
 The $G$-band Raman spectrum for selected magnetic fields and $T=5$ K is displayed in Fig. \ref{SLG}(c).
-This band clearly splits in two peaks above $\sim 12$ T, in line with previous reports \cite{kim2013filling,Remi}.
-Figure \ref{SLGB} shows the position of the $G$-band at 5 K as a function of magnetic field.
-For $B \lesssim 12$ T, where a single $G$-band was observed within our resolution, no magnetophonon resonance could be detected, in contrast to the MEG sample.
-For $B>12$ T, one of the components of the splitted $G-$band remain at a nearly constant energy position, while a second component follows a pre-resonant behavior associated with the $k=1$ ($n=0 \leftrightarrow \pm 1$) inter-Landau level transitions at $B_{res}^{k=1}=25-30$ T \cite{kim2013filling}.
-Note that the peak position of this field-dependent component follows a similar behavior found for the MEG sample in the higher-field regime above 12 T (see also Fig. \ref{MEG}(c)).
-It is therefore evident from our results and from the literature \cite{kim2013filling,Remi} that SLG on SiO$_2$ is inhomogeneous and regions with two distinct behavious are found within probed areas of a few $\mu$m$^{2}$: (i) regions showing no observable magnetophonon resonance at all and (ii) regions showing clear manifestations of the main $k=0$ resonance.
+This band clearly splits in two peaks above $\sim 12$ T, in line with previous reports. \cite{kim2013filling,Remi} Figure \ref{SLGB} shows the energy of the $G$ band at 5 K as a function of magnetic field.
+For $B \lesssim 12$ T, where a single $G$ band was observed within our resolution, no magnetophonon resonance could be detected, in stark contrast to the MEG sample.
+For $B>12$ T, one of the components of the split $G-$band remains at a nearly constant energy position, while a second component follows a preresonant behavior associated with the $k=1$ ($n=0 \leftrightarrow \pm 1$) inter-Landau-level transitions at $B_{res}^{k=1}=25-30$ T.\cite{kim2013filling} Note that the peak position of this field-dependent component follows a similar behavior found for the MEG sample in the higher-field regime above 12 T [see also Fig. \ref{MEG}(c)].
+It is therefore evident from our results and from the literature \cite{kim2013filling,Remi} that single-layer graphene on SiO$_2$ is inhomogeneous and regions with two distinct behaviors with field are found within probed areas of a few square micrometers: (i) regions showing no observable magnetophonon resonance at all and (ii) regions showing clear manifestations of the main $k=1$ resonance.